↑

 Get the most value from your health insurance

-No one likes getting surprises when it comes to their healthcare coverage.
+No one likes waste or surprises when it comes to health coverage.
 How can you get the most value from health insurance?
-By knowing these things about your coverage.
+By understanding these 3 simple, but uncommonly known facts, about your coverage.

-To be honest, that was not always a fun job.
+To be honest, that wasn’t always a fun job.

 But I was able to speak directly to the people who had appealed, so I heard them explain what their initial understanding (or misunderstanding) was.